apache/spark/docs/ml-features.md

 ## StringIndexer

 `StringIndexer` encodes a string column of labels to a column of label indices.
-The indices are in `[0, numLabels]`, ordered by label frequencies, so the most frequent label gets index `0`.
+The indices are in `[0, numLabels)`, ordered by label frequencies, so the most frequent label gets index `0`.
+The unseen labels will be put at index numLabels if user chooses to keep them.
 If the input column is numeric, we cast it to string and index the string values.
 When downstream pipeline components such as `Estimator` or `Transformer` make use of this string-indexed label, you must set the input